antvis/G6/docs/manual/middle/elements/nodes/custom-node.en.md

 There are several [Built-in Nodes](/en/docs/manual/middle/elements/nodes/defaultNode) in G6.
 You can extend them to make some modification on them.
 It is similar to register the diamond node. single-node is the base class of all the node types, you can also extend it. (single-edge is the base class of all the edge types.)

 For example, we are going to extend the single-node. `draw`, `update`, and `setState` have been implemented in the single-node.
-Thus, we only rewrite the `getShapeStyle`, which returns the path and the styles of graphics shapes.
+Thus, we only override the `getShapeStyle`, which returns the path and the styles of graphics shapes.

 ```javascript
 G6.registerNode(